GSam/GGG./books/alpha/contents.md

 Well I have to resort to what I know.
 What gods to speak of am I versed with in any sense.
 The Original Rebecca?
 That would be fine if I were a Rebecca.
 The Anima Mundi?
 The mundi is the mundi, to me there's nothing overtly spiritual about it.
 For all intents and purposes, prayer requires personification, a listener so to speak.
 Do I know any local mythos or folklore that would be more relevant?
 A fictional world comes to mind, the world of Bagran Molfus.
 I know just the prayer to use: "The universe listens."
 Short, sharp and to the point.
 It shall do, thank goodness it should only rob me of a few seconds every day to do so.
 With such a precious resource as time, one cannot be too lenient with it.

 # Chapter

+*Wakes up and reads the white paper*

+    "Speak a prayer every single day."

+Again with the request from the blue paper.
+Am I just doing it wrong?
+Is my heart not in the right place?
+Am I saying it wrong?
+Perhaps I need to reflect on the prayer after doing it.
+Yes, yes, that seems the most reasonable next step.

+    "The universe listens."

+Does it really?
+If I say it out loud, it clearly resonates and other objects and even beings may be able to pick up the words.
+But isn't that just perceving not listening?
+Is it because the change is meant to be internal each time I say the prayer?
+When the universe listens, am I the embodiment?
+That seems a bit silly if I'm the only possible agent of change.
+But I guess it depends how widely I resonate the words that are being listened to.
+I'll never get to the bottom of this...
+I'll just settle for repeating it three times, that always does the trick.
+Then the recurring messages should cease.

+    "The universe listens."
+    "The universe listens."

+# Chapter

+I don't want to do this anymore.
+Don't make me do this anymore.
+Every morning, these words repeat themselves before I read the paper.

+# Chapter

+I just don't want to read it.
+I just don't want to read it.
+I don't want to get out of bed.
+Please god.

+# Chapter

+*Wakes up and reads the white paper*

+    "It's time..."

+The paper had seven strokes of ink in the corner and so it really seemed like it was time.
+So reluctantly with nothing but my pajamas, I left my house to see what was going on outside for the first time in months.

+    BREAK

+# Chapter

+I return in my pajamas and slink back off to bed.
+The day is complete.
+All days are complete.
+I say my prayer, "The universe listens."

+# Chapter

+I don't want to leave the bed.
+I don't want to leave the bed.
+I'm not even going to read the paper today.
+Before I go back to bed, I say my prayer, "The universe listens."